Overview of Logging and Metrics

 |Apps and app containers||Logs from apps2||

 1For more information about using the BOSH Health Monitor to collect health metrics on VMs, see Configuring a Monitoring System.

-2For more information about app logging, see App Logging in TAS for VMs.
+2For more information about app logging, see App Logging in PAS.

 3For more information about container metrics, see Container Metrics.